dnguyenminh/Flowable7Server/README-SETUP-FLOWABLE7.md

 - `Dockerfile` — basic image that expects a built JAR at `target/*.jar` and exposes port `8080`.
 - `docker-compose.yml` — brings up a `postgres:14` database and builds/runs the `flowable-app` image.
 - `src/main/resources/application.yml` — sample Spring Boot configuration for Postgres and Actuator.
+ - `src/test/resources/processes/simple-process.bpmn20.xml` — sample BPMN used by the H2-based integration tests (moved from main resources to test resources).
+ - `src/main/resources/application.yml` — sample Spring Boot configuration for Postgres and Actuator.

+Note: This repository currently uses **Spring Boot 3.2.12** and **Flowable 7.2.0**.
 - `.dockerignore` — ignores `target/` and other files from Docker builds.

 Quick usage: